 Protesters try to storm Baghdad's Green Zone over Quran and flag burning in Denmark

+BAGHDAD — Tensions flared again in Iraq Saturday over a series of recent protests in Europe involving desecration of the Quran, Islam's holy book, which have sparked a debate over the balance between freedom of speech and religious sensitivities.

-BAGHDAD — Hundreds of protesters attempted to storm Baghdad's heavily fortified Green Zone, which houses foreign embassies and the seat of Iraq's government, early Saturday following reports an ultranationalist group burned a copy of the Quran in front of the Iraqi Embassy in Copenhagen.
+Hundreds of protesters attempted to storm Baghdad's heavily fortified Green Zone, which houses foreign embassies and the seat of Iraq's government, early Saturday following reports that an ultranationalist group burned a copy of the Quran in front of the Iraqi Embassy in the Danish capital, Copenhagen.

-Security forces pushed back protesters, who blocked the Jumhuriya bridge leading to the Green Zone, preventing them from reaching the Danish Embassy.

 The protest came two days after people angered by the planned burning of the Islamic holy book in Sweden stormed the Swedish Embassy in Baghdad.

-Protesters occupied the diplomatic post for several hours, waving flags and signs showing the influential Iraqi Shiite cleric and political leader Muqtada al-Sadr, and setting a small fire.
-The embassy staff had been evacuated a day earlier.
+Security forces on Saturday pushed back protesters, who blocked the Jumhuriya bridge leading to the Green Zone, preventing them from reaching the Danish Embassy.

+Elsewhere in Iraq, protesters burned three caravans belonging to a demining project run by the the Danish Refugee Council, or DRC, in the city of Basra in the south, local police said in a statement.
+The fire was extinguished by civil defense responders, and there were "no human casualties, only material losses," the statement said.

+The DRC confirmed in an emailed statement to The Associated Press that its premises in Basra "came under armed attack" early Saturday.

+"We deplore this attack – aid workers should never be a target of violence," Lilu Thapa, DRC's executive director for the Middle East said.

-Hours later, Iraq's prime minister cut diplomatic ties with Sweden in protest over the desecration of the Quran.
+Iraq's prime minister has cut diplomatic ties with Sweden in protest over the desecration of the Quran in that country.

 On Friday afternoon, thousands protested peacefully in Iraq and other Muslim-majority countries.

-Also on Friday, according to Danish media reports, members of the ultranationalist group Danske Patrioter burned a copy of the Quran and an Iraqi flag in front of the Iraqi Embassy in Copenhagen, livestreaming the action on Facebook.
+In the incident in Copenhagen, according to Danish media reports, members of the ultranationalist group Danske Patrioter burned a copy of the Quran and an Iraqi flag in front of the Iraqi Embassy, livestreaming the action on Facebook.

-Copenhagen police spokeswoman Trine Fisker told The Associated Press that "a very small demonstration" with less than 10 people took place Friday afternoon across the street from the Iraqi embassy and that a book was burned.
+Copenhagen police spokeswoman Trine Fisker told The Associated Press that "a very small demonstration" with fewer than 10 people took place Friday afternoon across the street from the Iraqi Embassy and that a book was burned.

 "We do not know what book it was," she said.
 "Apparently they tried to burn the Iraqi flag and after that, somebody stepped on it."